-A paste made from baking soda and a 3 percent hydrogen peroxide solution can be used as an alternative to commercial non-fluoride toothpastes.
+A paste made from sodium bicarbonate and a 3 percent hydrogen peroxide solution can be used as an alternative to commercial non-fluoride toothpastes.
 You can also just dip your toothbrush with toothpaste into baking soda for an extra boost.

 Freshen Your Mouth

 Put one teaspoon in half a glass of water, swish, spit and rinse.
-Odors are neutralized, not just covered up.
+Odours are neutralised, not just covered up.